-On March 28, 2013, we acquired certain assets of Ten-Sixty Asset Management, LLC.
-Ten-Sixty Asset Management, LLC is a registered investment adviser that advises on approximately \$1.9 billion of assets primarily on behalf of institutional clients.
+On March 28, 2013, we acquired certain assets of Ten-Sixty.
+Ten-Sixty was a registered investment adviser that advised on approximately \$1.9 billion of assets primarily on behalf of institutional clients.
 This strategic acquisition expands our hedge fund due diligence capabilities and continues the growth of our institutional business.
-Under the terms of the asset purchase agreement, we paid cash consideration at closing of \$2.5 million and issued a promissory note to Ten-Sixty Asset Management, LLC for \$1.5 million subject to adjustment.
-The aggregate principal amount of the promissory note is payable in two initial installments of \$0.2 million each on April 30, 2013 and December 31, 2013 and then quarterly installments from June 30, 2014 through March 31, 2017 of \$0.1 million each.
-The principal amount outstanding under this note bears interest at the rate of five percent per annum.
-The principal amount outstanding under this note was \$1,374 as of September 30, 2013.
+Under the terms of the asset purchase agreement, we paid cash consideration at closing of \$2.5 million and issued a promissory note to Ten-Sixty for \$1.5 million subject to adjustment.
+As of March 31, 2014, the aggregate principal amount of the promissory note is approximately \$1.1 million which is payable in quarterly installments from June 30, 2014 through March 31, 2017 of \$0.1 million each.